8/30/25

 Plus, people who exercise regularly experience slower age-related brain shrinkage and even increases in hippocampal volume.
 This means physical activity doesn’t just keep you fit—it actually protects your brain from diseases like dementia and Alzheimer’s.

 But the benefits don't stop there.
 It is also proven that that exercise works wonders for mental health by reducing stress and building resilience.
-It lowers harmful stress hormones like cortisol while boosting mood-enhancing chemicals such as serotonin and endorphins.
+It lowers stress hormones like cortisol while boosting mood-enhancing chemicals such as serotonin and endorphins.

 2. Lack of Sleep